 What symptoms should I look out for?

-Most URTIs do not cause complications.
+Most upper respiratory tract infections (URTIs) do not cause complications.
 A URTI may trigger coughing, wheezing and shortness of breath in people with asthma or other lung diseases.
 Sometimes the infection travels to the lung tissue, sinuses, or ears.
-Germs (bacteria) may thrive in the mucus so some people develop a secondary bacterial infection of the lung tissue (pneumonia), ears or sinuses.
-Therefore, see a doctor if symptoms do not start to ease within a few days, or if you suspect that a complication is developing.
-In particular, symptoms to look out for that may mean more than just an URTI include:
+Germs (bacteria) may thrive in the mucus so some people with colds may go on to develop a bacterial infection of the lung tissue (pneumonia), ears or sinuses.
+Therefore, see a doctor if symptoms do not start to ease within two weeks, or if you suspect that a complication is developing.
+In particular, symptoms to look out for that may mean more than just a URTI include:

 - If high temperature (fever), wheezing or headaches become worse or severe.